Schizophreniform disorder is a type of psychotic illness with symptoms similar to those of schizophrenia, but lasting for less than 6 months.

 - Environment: Poor relationships or very stressful events may trigger schizophreniform disorder in people who have inherited a tendency to develop the illness.

 How Common Is It?

-About one person in 1,000 develops schizophreniform disorder during his or her lifetime.
+About one person in 1,000 develops schizophreniform disorder during their lifetime.
 The disorder happens equally in men and women, although it often strikes men at a younger age, between ages 18 and 24.
 In women, it most often happens between ages 24 and 35.

-If the doctor finds no physical reason for the symptoms, he or she may refer the person to a psychiatrist or psychologist, mental health professionals who are trained to diagnose and treat mental illnesses.
+If the doctor finds no physical reason for the symptoms, they may refer the person to a psychiatrist or psychologist, mental health professionals who are trained to diagnose and treat mental illnesses.
 They use specially designed interview and assessment tools to see if someone has a psychotic disorder.
 For a diagnosis of schizophreniform disorder, the symptoms can only have lasted for less than 6 months.

 Medication and psychotherapy (a type of counseling) are both used.
 People with severe symptoms or who are at risk of hurting themselves or others may need to be hospitalized to get their condition under control.